Best Survival Playing Cards

 4. Repairing Holes: If you have damaged or leaky shelter materials, playing cards can be used to patch small holes or reinforce weak spots.
 Attach them using natural adhesives like tree sap or with other available fasteners.

 2. Bridge: A four-person game that I’ve personally played the least on this list.
-Apparently, it is a competitive and strategic game that helps many people in nursing homes pass the time.
+It is a competitive and strategic game that helps many people in nursing homes pass the time.

 3. Solitaire: The ultimate game to play by yourself, sorting cards can be kind of fun.
 Popular in prisons to pass the time.